Alun Thomas mstat

 Engagements have included workshops: "Platforms for Expressions- the Physicality of String Playing, at the 2015 International Alexander Congress in Limerick, 'an Open and Shut Case', about musicians' preparation, also at the International Congress for Alexander Teachers in Oxford in August 2004.

-Many workshops given and ongoing for all instrumental groups, at Trinity Laban Conservatoire of Music and Dance on the 'Physicality of String Playing'.
+He has given many workshops to all instrumental groups at Trinity Laban Conservatoire of Music and Dance, including a number on the 'Physicality of String Playing'.